dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The second is the Logistic Growth function/equation.
 The third uses the outputs from the first two functions and does the computations.

+(Number of infections implies the number of confirmed cases ONLY).
 The outputs are:
 The current mortality rate.